 In his forty-one years as a member of the faculty of Indiana University, William R. Breneman contributed time and energy in service to the University, while successfully combining this with the roles of scientist and teacher.
 It is a record of achievement that few have attained.

 Dr. Breneman's pioneering studies in endocrinology provided the basis for many advances in that field.
 At a time when hormones were little understood, his work shed light on their nature, function, and interactions.
-The results of many of his studies on the endocrine glands were published in major scientific research journals and have brought him international recognition and invitations to lecture at conferences in this country and abroad.
+The results of many of his studies on the endocrine glands were published in major scientific research journals and brought him international recognition and invitations to lecture at conferences in this country and abroad.
 He was elected a fellow of the American Association for the Advancement of the Sciences and the Indiana Academy of Sciences, and received long-term funding from the National Institute of Health, the National Science Foundation, and private industry.

 To thousands of alumni, Professor Breneman is best remembered for his teaching.
 In well organized lectures, he gave thousands of students an exciting introduction to zoological science and stimulated many of them to choose zoology as their major subject.
 He was available to give sympathetic counsel and encouragement to his students, and had the special gift of recognizing each student as an individual, whether in a class of hundreds or a graduate course of fewer than a dozen.